 Since we get more bioavailable acid at a lower pH, why not make all products at a pH of zero?
 Well, because that would burn your face off!
 Low pH's do burn our faces off to varying degrees anyway.
 You'll know from the stinging, redness, itchiness, and peeling whether or not your skin can handle it.
 (I wrote about this a bit in Part 11, where I talked about your skin threshold.)

-The swimming pool analogy makes the point that concentration matters.
+The point of the swimming pool analogy is that concentration matters.
 An acid with a pKa of 3 at 10% concentration with a pH of zero WILL burn your face off.
 But a 50% concentration with a pH of 4 will burn it just as badly.

 The Take Home Message